The Premier League's domestic flights dilemma

 Why do we not hear the biggest names in football speaking up on environmental issues to big audiences like they do on other issues?
 Is it because we haven't been able to progress the conversation in football?
 Is it because the emissions are not as apparent as other sports?

-It might make sense for F1 drivers to be quiet on environmental issues and yet we have Sebastian Vettel, Lewis Hamilton and Nico Rosberg all speaking up.
+It might make sense for Formula 1 drivers to be quiet on environmental issues and yet we have Sebastian Vettel, Lewis Hamilton and Nico Rosberg all speaking up.
 Where is football's 'world champion'?

 *BBC Sport has had a Sustainability Strategy in place since 2021 which includes a no domestic flight policy.